- Why Should You Have an Ultrasound at 10 Weeks?

 Here is what you can expect to see in your 10-week ultrasound scan.

 - You might see your baby moving at the 10-week ultrasound.
 You can also expect to see your baby’s hands, feet, and head clearly.

 - As your little one’s skin will be transparent, you may also see the internal organs.

 - On the monitor, you will also see your baby’s heart beating and you will be able to hear it too.

 - You might see your baby’s forehead bulged.
 It is usually bulged to accommodate the growing brain.
 However, the forehead will flatten gradually.

 - You might also see your baby’s fingers and toes.
 You can also expect to see his nose and ears.
 You will see your baby’s eyelids but they will be closed.

 - Baby’s skeleton is complete, and the framework of the spine can be seen.

-If the baby is not seen moving during the by the 10th-week, there is nothing to worry.
-The baby may be sleeping in the womb.
-As long as your sonographer assures you that the baby’s growth, development, and heartbeat are normal, there is no need to be concerned.
+If you do not see your baby moving at the 10th-week of your ultrasound, don’t worry.
+Chances are your little one might be sleeping in the womb.
+As long as your sonographer assures you that the baby’s growth, development, and heartbeat are normal, you need not worry.

 Previous Week: 9 Weeks Pregnant Ultrasound